Tyler Seguin: International play

+Activism

+Seguin attended a Black Lives Matter protest independently from the NHL.
+On August 3, 2020, Ryan Reaves of the Vegas Golden Knights approached Seguin of the Dallas Stars before the two teams played each other.
+He told Seguin that he planned to kneel during the anthem.
+Seguin agreed to join him.
+Seguin then told the locker room about what he planned to do, and Jason Dickinson from the Stars volunteered to join him.
+Reaves, who is Black, and three white players—Seguin, Dickinson, and Knights goalie Robin Lehner—knelt for both the American and Canadian national anthems.

 Personal life

 After wearing a No. 9 jersey in his childhood, Seguin chose to wear No. 19 when he reached the NHL, as a tribute to his favorite player, Steve Yzerman.
 When he was traded to Dallas, where No. 19 was retired in honor of Bill Masterton, he flipped the numbers, and wears No. 91.
 He is the second player to wear No. 91 in franchise history, following Brad Richards.

 Seguin is sponsored by Dunkin' Donuts, Adidas, Bauer Hockey and BioSteel Sports Supplements.
 In 2014, Seguin bought Mike Modano's Dallas home.

 In 2017, Seguin made a cameo appearance in the movie Goon: Last of the Enforcers.

 Seguin married Kate Kirchof in July 2023 in the Bahamas.
 In July 2024, the couple announced via social media that they are expecting their first child in January 2025.